auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 <img src="../../images/MoL/pi_meme.jpg">
 {: refdef}

 There could be a potential mapping of the digits of pi with meaning to our universe.
 Finding that mapping would be incredibly difficult but possible in principal.
 To represent our universe we would likely want a more ordered value series than pi.
 Notice the digits of pi which are represented in base ten can be represented in base two.
 Pi can be written in binary, so the universe can be represented in a sequence of 1's and 0's.
-However, pi is just one transcendental numbers, and there are an infinity of them.
+However, pi is just one transcendental number, and there are an infinity of them.
 Each sequence would have a unique mapping to our universe.
 Similarly, the values could map to a possible world, a different world.
 All we need to do to represent it is change the mapping.

 The Ladder of Causation in terms of logical statements.
 The association level is simply and's, _x_0 AND x_1 AND ... x_n_.
 The interactive level is gaining control over the bit flipping in the form of an if statement, _what if x_0 then y_0_.
 Imagination is a complicated chain of the second level, _what if x_0 AND x_1 AND ... x_n then y_0 AND y_1 AND ... y_n_.